 Making Irish soda bread is a classic — and delicious — way to celebrate St. Patrick's Day.

-In course at ICE, one of the first few recipes students make is Irish soda bread.
-Many American bakers tend to associate the bread with St. Patrick's Day, though in Ireland, it's eaten year-round.
+In course at ICE, one of the first recipes students make is Irish soda bread.
+Many American bakers associate this bread with St. Patrick's Day, but in Ireland, it's eaten year-round.

 Chef Sim Cass' Irish soda bread recipe yields a versatile, hearty loaf that is great for sharing regardless of the holiday.

-Chef Sim incorporates optional raisins for sweetness in his recipe, though you're welcome to leave them out if you'd like to eat your soda bread in a savory application, like as a dipping accoutrement for soup or stew.
-The caraway seeds, though also optional, add a slight earthiness to the bread that really differentiates it, flavor-wise, from other dense breads more common in American cuisine.
+Chef Sim incorporates raisins for sweetness, though you're welcome to leave them out if you prefer a savory soda bread.
+Caraway seeds (also optional) add an earthiness to the recipe that differentiates it, flavor-wise, from similarly dense breads found in American cuisine.

 If you're stumped on the best way to enjoy your soda bread slices, we recommend Chef Sim's preferred method: with lots of clotted cream and fruit jam.